 Maps

-Raising the Village also produces a variety of different maps that are useful for a geographic analysis or for place-based planning because they show distribution patterns across the city.
-Check out the Services Map!
+Raising the Village also produces a variety of different maps that are useful for geographic analysis or for place-based planning because they show distribution patterns across the city.

 The Child & Family Inequities Score provides a summary measure of the socio-economic challenges that children and families experience to help explain the variation across Toronto’s neighbourhoods.
 While other composite measures of socio-economic disadvantage exist, the Child & Family Inequities Score is unique because it uses indicators that are specific to families with children under the age of 12.